 This weekend will see, as far as I know, the first intergender tag match on UK terrestrial tv, and the hype for it has been as quiet as a mouse.
 Why?

 Because wrestling has evolved so much that these matches are a staple on the indy scene around the world and shouldn’t be seen as taboo anymore.
-Add to the fact that WWE have started producing an entire concept around them.
-ITV and WoS Wrestling should be not only be jumping on the bandwagon but banging that drum so loud that it’s all we should be hearing.
+Add to the fact that WWE has started producing an entire concept around them.
+ITV and World of Sport Wrestling should be not only be jumping on the bandwagon but banging that drum so loud that it’s all we should be hearing.

 The second season on WoS Wrestling should have more – a lot more – of these matches in my opinion.
 Make these matches as something to stand out from the crowd, which they’ll need to do with Revolution Pro Wrestling (a legitimate UK wrestling promotion) now getting a tv deal of their own.